 d) Key metrics that management monitors liquidity, including, but not limited to, concentration limits and sources of funding (both products and counterparties), liquidity exposures and funding needs at the level of individual legal entities, foreign branches and subsidiaries, taking into account legal, regulatory and operational limitations on the transferability of liquidity.

-Liquidity Risk Monitoring of Limits and Concentrations
+Monitoring of Liquidity Risk Limits and Concentrations

 Several tools and metrics are used to measure and manage liquidity and funding risk at DB Colombo level.